-Eddy Lou is a tattooer, artist and small business owner living on Awabakal country (Newcastle, Australia.)
-Eddy has been tattooing for almost a decade and over the years has rendered her distinctive style, specialising in Illustrative and Blackwork tattooing with a focus on intricate botanicals, animalia, mythological creatures, occult imagery and cross hatched portraits.
-Despite using modern tattoo machines, Eddy’s practice as a multidisciplinary artist is informed by 15th-17th century printmaking and alchemical and fantasy imagery.
+Eddy Lou (she/her) is a tattooer, artist and small business owner living on Awabakal Country (Newcastle, Australia.)
+Eddy has been tattooing since 2010 and through the years has rendered her distinctive style, specialising in Illustrative and Blackwork tattooing with a focus on intricate botanicals, animalia, mythological creatures, occult imagery and cross hatched portraits.
+Eddy’s practice as a multidisciplinary artist is informed by 15th-17th century printmaking and alchemical and fantasy imagery.
 Stylistically, Eddy is inspired by the likes of Gustave Doré, Norman Lindsay, Albrecht Dürer, and Surrealists like Remedios Varo and Leonora Carrington, though she also loves to do pop-culture inspired tattoos.

 In 2015, Eddy Lou founded FLT Tattoo Studio located in Hamilton, Newcastle.
-FLT is an appointment only studio and by eliminating street traffic, Eddy and her team are able to focus on creating quality, custom tattoos in a calm, welcoming and inclusive environment.
-Eddy has redefined tattoo shop culture in Newcastle and vocally holds space for women, People of Colour, People with disabilities and members of the LGBTQIA+ community.
+FLT is an appointment only studio where Eddy and her team are able to focus on creating quality, custom tattoos in a calm, welcoming and inclusive environment.
+Eddy has redefined tattoo shop culture in Newcastle and vocally holds space for women, and marginalised folks like people with disabilities and members of the LGBTQIA+ community.

 I would like to acknowledge the Awabakal people who are the traditional custodians of this land where we live, learn and work.
 I acknowledge that this land was stolen and sovereignty was never ceded, it always was and always will be Aboriginal land.